jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     Type ``Y`` to confirm the change and it will enable scripts that have been signed by a verified publisher to run on your computer, you can read more at `Set-ExecutionPolicy`_

-    To activate the virtual environment type in the terminal you were working in before the Execution Policy change
+    To activate the virtual environment, go back to the terminal you were working in before the Execution Policy change and type

     .. code-block::